On the Doppler effect for light from orbiting sources in Kerr-type metrics: Introduction

 \section{Introduction}

 Light is the predominant means of detection and observation on astrophysical scales.
 However, light undergoes distortion due to various effects before being received on or near earth.
 The chief phenomenon in this regard is the Doppler shift in the observed frequency of a photon.
 We use the term ``Doppler shift'' in a generalized sense throughout this paper, to refer to any effect that causes a photon's frequency at detection to differ from that which it had when emitted.
 Thus, we are interested in a combination of factors.
-On the one hand, there is the kinematic effect resulting from relative motion of emitter and observer .
+On the one hand, there is the kinematic effect resulting from relative motion of emitter and observer.
 This special relativistic effect, which commonly is called the ``Doppler shift,'' is analyzed using the Minkowski metrics on the tangent spaces at the spacetime events where a given photon is emitted and received.
 On the other hand, there are general relativistic effects due to the photon's propagation through the intervening region of curved spacetime.
 These are usually called ``gravitational redshifts.''
 They include not only the effect of the Coulombic potential well implied by the mass distribution, but also the frame dragging effect caused by its spinning motion.
 Experimentally, of course, only a combination of these effects can be observed.
 We treat them all together under the name ``Doppler shift'' accordingly.

-The Kerr--Doppler effect resulting from the combination of effects listed above has been given in \cite{fanton} for the Kerr black hole geometry.
+The Kerr--Doppler effect resulting from the combination of effects listed above has been given in \citet{fanton} for the Kerr black hole geometry.
 We have two aims in the present paper.
 The first is to extend the analysis to arbitrary Kerr-type (\textit{i.e.}, stationary and axisymmetric) spacetimes, e.g., the coarse-grained, diffuse internal spacetime of a spiral galaxy.
-The second is to illustrate parallel formalisms used in the astrophysics and relativity communities to analyze these phenomena.
-The former is based on coordinates and an effective optical index of refraction for wave propagation, and the latter, on conserved quantities along particle geodesics and Killing vectors.
+The extension allows new, high resolution observations \citep{EventHorizon} to distinguish between different model based predictions.
+The second is to illustrate full derivations, in parallel formalisms used in the astrophysics and relativity communities, to draw attention to assumptions involved at each step in the analyses and to illustrate the utility of each approach.
+The astrophysics derivation is based on coordinates and an effective optical index of refraction for wave propagation~\citep{1996Narayan}, and the modern relativity construction on conserved quantities along particle geodesics and Killing vectors~\citep{Wald}.
 Naturally, we will see that the two lead to the same final expressions.